specificlanguages/scope-cache/README.md

 In other cases, it may even be the only feasible way of working with the scope.
 An optimized `contains()` may be more difficult to write than `getAvailableElements()`, and both have to be kept in sync.

-To summarize, when checking whether a reference points to a valid target, we often need to compute the available elements for the scope of the reference, and then check whether they contain the reference target.
+To summarize, when checking whether a reference points to a target in scope, we often compute the available elements for the scope, check whether the sequence of elements contains a single reference target, and then throw it away.

 ## Many references have the same scope